Vasa Order of America: Vasa Star

 Included with membership are four issues of the Vasa Star which is included within the Nordstjernan publication.
 A reduced subscription rate is available for Vasa members to subscribe to all issues of Nordstjernan.

 Vasa National Archives

 With each Vasa Order membership, the member is automatically a member of the Vasa National Archives located in Bishop Hill, IL.

 Social media

 The Grand Lodge has several social media pages as well as the Districts and Local Lodges.
-You are invited to visit their pages and engage with them.